 You've mastered Market Structure, Sessions, and Liquidity Providers.
 You know WHAT moves and WHEN it moves.
 But here's the missing piece:

 The Professional Difference: Retail traders see price movement and chase it blindly.
-Professionals ask: "What's the INTENT behind this flow?
-Is this hedging (temporary), speculation (tradable trend), or arbitrage (instant correction)?"
-They analyze order flow, positioning data (COT reports), and session timing to identify speculative momentum.
-Intent determines outcome.
+Professionals ask: "What's the intent behind this flow?
+Is it hedging (temporary), speculation (trend), or arbitrage (instant correction)?"
+They study order flow, positioning, and session timing to identify speculative momentum.
+Intent shapes outcome.

 The Professional Difference: Retail traders see price movement and chase it blindly.
-Professionals ask: "What's the INTENT behind this flow?
-Is this hedging (temporary), speculation (tradable trend), or arbitrage (instant correction)?"
-They analyze order flow, positioning data (COT reports), and session timing to identify speculative momentum.
-Intent determines outcome.
+Professionals ask: "What's the intent behind this flow?
+Is it hedging (temporary), speculation (trend), or arbitrage (instant correction)?"
+They study order flow, positioning, and session timing to identify speculative momentum.
+Intent shapes outcome.

 Lesson Chapters